 Previous research has shown negative effects on health if people are too sedentary, but these studies were limited both in number and diversity of people studied.
 Healy et al. set out to examine a large, ethnically diverse group of adults (4,757) and determine how active or inactive they were while measuring various cardiometabolic markers including waist circumference, HDL cholesterol, C-reactive protein and insulin sensitivity.
 Age, behavior (smoking, food consumption, alcohol) and sociodemographic information was obtained.
-Physical activity was assessed using an accelerometer worn for seven days for at least ten hours and broken down into sedentary (<100cpm), light-intensity activity (100–1,951cpm) or moderate–vigorous intensity physical (exercise) activity (≥1,952cpm).
+Physical activity was assessed using an accelerometer worn for seven days for at least ten hours and broken down into sedentary (<100cpm), light-intensity activity (100–1,951cpm), like going for a walk, or moderate–vigorous intensity physical (exercise) activity (≥1,952cpm).
 Activity counts had date and time stamps to derive the length and intensity of movement.

 The participants were part of the US National Health and Nutrition Examination Survey (NHANES) and from an initial sample size of over 20,000, 4,757 people were in the final analyzed sample.
 The association between total sedentary time (and breaks from sedentary periods) with the cardiovascular and metabolic markers were assessed using linear regression, plotting a straight line for a cluster of data.